For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Mobile network access charges

-If you've got no choice but to use your mobile, and there's no free alternative to the premium rate number, here are the access charges for all of the major UK mobile networks.
+If you have no choice but to use your mobile, and there's no free alternative to the premium rate number, here are the access charges for the major UK mobile networks.

 Phone networkAccess charge (per minute)*